dannagle/PacketSender/README.md

   * You may also load a file directly in to the HEX field.
 The HEX field supports sending up to 10,922 bytes.
 The theoretical limit for sending via the command line is 200 MB.

+## Hotkeys/Keyboard Shortcuts

+The fields at the top can be navigated using CTRL+1, CTRL+2, etc, up to CTRL+8 (send button).
+On Mac, the shortcut key is Command.

+The hotkeys and fields are:
+* CTRL + 1 = Name
+* CTRL + 2 = ASCII
+* CTRL + 3 = HEX
+* CTRL + 4 = Address
+* CTRL + 5 = Port
+* CTRL + 6 = Resend Delay
+* CTRL + 7 = Protocol Selection
+* CTRL + 8 = Send (executes)

+Some notes:
+* The fields are linked to the corresponding hotkey regardless of protocol selection.
+* When you navigate to the TCP/UDP/SSL option, you may use up/down or t/u/s/h characters to make a selection.
+* If you are going to automate with hotkeys (using tools such at [AutoHotKey](https://www.autohotkey.com/)), you may want to turn off "Restore previous session".

 <a id="network"></a>
 # Network Features